Moog Music

-Moog Music Inc. (/moʊɡ/ mohg) is an American synthesizer company based in Asheville, North Carolina.
+Moog Music Inc. (/moʊɡ/ MOHG) is an American synthesizer company based in Asheville, North Carolina.
 It was founded in 1953 as R. A. Moog Co. by Robert Moog and his father and was renamed Moog Music in 1972.
 Its early instruments included the Moog synthesizer (the first commercial synthesizer), followed by the Minimoog in 1970, both of which were highly influential electronic instruments.

 In 1973, following a recession, Robert Moog sold Moog Music to Norlin Musical Instruments, where he remained employed as a designer until 1977.
 In 1978, he founded a new company, Big Briar.
 Moog Music filed for bankruptcy in 1987 and the Moog Music trademark was returned to Robert Moog in 2002, when Big Briar resumed operations under the name Moog Music.
 In June 2023, Moog Music was acquired by inMusic.

-Moog Music also managed Moogfest, a pioneering electronic music and music technology festival in Durham, North Carolina.
+Moog Music also managed Moogfest, an electronic music and music technology festival in Durham, North Carolina.

+Connection with Moog Inc.

+Moog Music is often confused with Moog Inc., partly because they were both founded at approximately the same time by cousins.
+In April 1950 Bill Moog (cousin of Robert Moog, inventor of the Moog synthesizer) applied for a patent for the electrohydraulic servo valve (later called a "Moog Valve"), a device to control hydraulic pressure for fine control of actuators.
+The US patent 2625136 was issued in January 1953.
+The company he founded subsequently became Moog Inc., now a major international defense and aerospace manufacturer.